klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ::::::::::::

-This *optional* field is used to specify alternative make recipes for the makefile that is generated to build the module.
+This *optional* field is used to specify alternative make recipes for the makefile that is generated for all modules of a build.

 For each of the make targets "all", "clean", "config" and "distclean" a list of lines can be defined that is put in the generated makefile.
 In the make-recipes map, each of the map keys "all", "clean", "config" and "distclean" is optional.
 For convenience, the string "$DIR" is replaced with the special make variable ``$(@D)`` in every line.
 This is the directory of the checked out module (see also documentation of the "make" command).
-Note that *you do not have to prepend each line with a
-<TAB> character*, sumo already does this.
+Note that *you do not have to prepend each line with a <TAB> character*, sumo already does this.

 Note that for the "all" target your last recipe line is usually ``$(MAKE) -C $DIR``.

+If you have an empty object (or dictionary in python speak) here, this means that the module has no makefile at all.
+It is just checked out and possibly configured (see also :ref:`"commands"<reference-sumo-db-commands>`).

 You have an example of a `make-recipes` structure at the top of the chapter :ref:`The dependency database <reference-sumo-db-The-dependency-database>` .